August is Get Ready for Kindergarten Month

 Prepping for the first school send off

-Take a walk by the school, play on the playground, and maybe take him inside for a special tour.
-Adjust his sleep schedule gradually to the school’s schedule.
-And if your child is going to take the bus, take a practice trip on the school bus or point out (and count!) buses you see on the road.
+Take a practice bus trip if your child is going to take the bus to school or point out (and count!) buses you see on the road.

-A new month means a new calendar, so don’t forget to download our August activity calendar.
+Relax and enjoy the moment.
+You’re child is going to do great because you are great!
 Have a wonderful and stress-free Get Ready for Kindergarten Month!
 Feel free to comment if you’ve been through it before and want other parents to know what it’s like.